sn0w12/ComfyUI-Sn0w-Scripts/README.md

 ![Textbox](./imgs/textbox_highlighted.png)

+## Custom Schedulers

+You can write your own custom scheduler in `src/custom_schedulers` and they will be added as a custom node, just make sure to follow the example in `get_sigmas_sigmoid.py`

-## Sigmoid Scheduler
+### Sigmoid Scheduler

 A custom scheduler that generally produces similar quality results as most other schedulers in my testing.
 However it works very poorly at low steps which may be an issue for some.
+Mostly written as an example for custom schedulers.

-### Sigmoid vs Align your steps
+#### Sigmoid vs Align your steps

 > <details>
 >    <summary><i>Comparisons</i></summary>